pietrodardano/RL_Dog/README.md

 Project by Pietro Dardano, advised by prof. [A. Del Prete](https://andreadelprete.github.io/) - UniTn - Summer 2024 + Spring 2025

+Since the amount of opensource code for IsaacLab is still quite limited, this project can be seen as and example (even if still work in progress) on how to create Manager_Based_RL_Envs with different algorithms.

+#### **If you find it useful, please consider giving a star to the repository.** :smile: :star:

 ## Methodology
 - **Algorithms and Agents:**
     - Proximal Policy Optimization (PPO)